Dhaiso people: Society

 Dhaiso people are mostly farmers or, if on the coast, fishermen.
 Farmers commonly grow cocoa beans, coconut cassava, black pepper and cinnamon.
 Many of the larger farms have running water which are gravity fed from springs in the mountains.
 Houses are similar to others in the region which are commonly made with stick frames filled with small rocks and covered over with mud.
 Many homes have fenced courtyards or verandas for shade and protection from the rain.
 The Dhaiso have a Muslim society and men often trousers and shirts are common paired with Muslim hats.
 Some men may wear the long Kanzu.
 Women wear the African Kanga.
 Many also wear western style dresses, skirts, and blouses.
 Polygamy is part of the Dhaiso culture.
 A wife's funeral expenses are divided among the husband and his brothers and the brothers and sisters of the dead woman.
-Expenses are also contributed to by the husband's additional wives.
-All weddings and funerals are marked by the beating of the war drums.
+ExpensesThe husband's additional wives also contribute to expensesddings and funerals are marked by the beating of the war drums.
 Inheritance laws apply to coconut palms, but not to land, huts, and livestock.